longevityframework/longevity/manual/repo/persistent-state.md

 val user: User = userState.get
 ```

-Your aggregate is immutable and so is the `PState`.
-You "update" a
+Your persistent object is immutable and so is the `PState`.
+You
-persistent object by creating a new, modified object, for instance
+"update" a persistent object by creating a new, modified object, for
-with method `copy`:
+instance with method `copy`:

 ```scala
 val newTitle = "Dr."